 What Happens After You Apply

-Once the account is opened (July 5, 2026 for the initial round), the government deposits the $1,000 seed for eligible children.
+Once the election is processed, the account is opened and the government deposits the $1,000 seed for eligible children.
 The money is invested in a low-cost U.S. equity index fund managed by the Treasury.

 From there, you can start making contributions up to $5,000 per year from all sources combined.
 Family members, grandparents, and even employers can contribute.